ECOFLOW Portable Power Station RIVER 3

 Pump prices have already moved.
 Fuel rationing is no longer hypothetical.

 I run a repair shop on the Central Coast.
-Over the last 16 years and 35,000+ repairs, I've seen what survives daily abuse and what doesn't.
+Over the last 16 years, I've seen what survives daily abuse and what doesn't.
 The cheap chargers people buy at petrol stations kill batteries.
 The "10,000mAh" power banks that test at 3,000mAh real capacity.
 The battery packs that swell, leak, or thermally run away because they used the wrong chemistry to hit a price point.
-(We see this enough that I wrote up our refurbished phones with full test logs — same engineering principle: what's actually there vs what the box claims.)
+(We see this enough that I wrote up our refurbished phones with full test logs, same engineering principle: what's actually there vs what the box claims.)

 This guide is built around what actually lasts.
 Six picks, each chosen for a specific use case, with the reasoning made explicit.
 If you're new to portable power, start with the next section.
 If you already know the specs you need, jump straight to the picks.